13 Greatest Irish Symbols That Will Blow Your Mind

 Kate from Happy Irish Wanderers wearing all her Celtic jewellery on the day we received our Australia citizenship.

 Each Irish symbol holds a vital place in Irish history, with each offering a meaningful story attached which holds as much importance in our lives today as it did in ancient Irish times.
 Now that makes for pretty impressive Irish icons.
+So, which Irish symbol do you connect most with?

 We hope you learned some new Irish symbols.
 Which are your favourite Irish symbols?
 Are there any other Irish symbols you would add to the list?